Configuration

 Copied!

-The values of your own configuration file will overrule the corresponding values of the basic configuration file (EXT:form/Configuration/Yaml/FormSetup.yaml).
+The values in your own configuration file EXT:my_site_package/Configuration/Form/CustomFormSetup.yaml will override the values in the basic configuration file in EXT:Form (EXT:form/Configuration/Yaml/FormSetup.yaml).

 __inheritances operator